 Thailand’s online betting situation is a lot like Singapore, but less strictly enforced.
-That is to say, online betting anywhere other than the government-sanctioned sites is technically illegal, and authorities go so far as to block access to certain offshore sportsbooks.
+That is to say, online betting anywhere other than the government-sanctioned sites is illegal, and authorities go so far as to block access to certain offshore sportsbooks.

 However, the authorities in Thailand are much less diligent than in Singapore and much less worried about residents placing a few bets online.
-As such, people in Thailand have access to numerous online sportsbooks – many more than their neighbours in Singapore — and they use them with little worry about prosecution, as the government generally turns a blind eye.
+As such, people in Thailand have access to numerous online sportsbooks – many more than their neighbors in Singapore — and they use them with little worry about prosecution, as the government generally turns a blind eye.

-One site estimates that as few as 10 people per year (all located in the capital of Bangkok) are arrested because of their involvement with online betting, whereas the number of Thai people who use such sites is in the tens of thousands.
+As few as 10 people per year (all located in the capital of Bangkok) are arrested because of their involvement with online betting, whereas the number of Thai people who use such sites is in the tens of thousands.
 Still, though, it is illegal and there is risk of punishment if caught.